 What Are Chromosomes and What Do They Do, Chromosome

-Chromosomes are threadlike structures made of protein and a single molecule of DNA that serve to carry the genomic information from cell to cell.
+Chromosomes, found inside the nucleus of animal and plant cells, are made up of DNA that is tightly coiled around proteins called histones.
 Humans have 22 pairs of numbered chromosomes (autosomes) and one pair of sex chromosomes (XX or XY), for a total of 46.
 Each pair contains two chromosomes, one coming from each parent.
 Learn more.

 Chromosomes